dq5studios/psalm-junit/README.md

 </plugins>
 ```

-If `showSnippet` is defined in the config, snippets will not be included in the report.
+If `showSnippet` is defined in the config, the value is used to control if snippets will be included in the report.
 The default is to include them.

 ```xml
 <plugins>